What Happens When 100+ Women Who Care Gather? Something Truly Remarkable!

 DAFs are unique charitable giving accounts because they allow individuals, families, or organizations to donate money and receive an immediate tax deduction, then recommend grants to nonprofits gradually.
 The donated assets can be invested and potentially grow tax-free over time.
 The Sanibel Captiva Trust Company currently monitors all CFI investments.
 Another benefit to DAFs is currently there is no required minimum to donate annually unlike private foundations.
 One benefit is that the Charitable Foundation of the Islands assumes the administrative tasks for you including the distribution of grants, collection of impact reports and filing the necessary paperwork with the IRS.
 Anonymity can be honored as well if you choose.

 During the event, CFI Executive Director Dolly Farrell announced that the minimum to open a Donor-Advised Fund (DAF) will be lowered to $10,000 for 2025 in honor of the 25th anniversary of the formalization of the Good Neighbor Fund.
 Previously, the minimum was $25,000.
-Additionally, CFI introduced a new community impact fund, the Good Neighbor Council, that operates similarly to a DAF and allows individuals to pool their donations and collectively award grants twice a year.
+Additionally, CFI introduced a new community impact fund that operates similarly to a DAF and allows individuals to pool their donations and collectively award grants twice a year.

 For more information, visit www.MyCFI.org or email CFI Executive Director Dolly Farrell at (239) 703-3226.